CIMES-USNA-UMA/CardioRVAR/README.md

 citation("CardioRVAR")
 #>To cite package ‘CardioRVAR’ in publications use:
 #>
-#>  Chao-Écija, A.; López-González, M.V.; Dawid-Milner, M.S.
+#>  Chao-Ecija, A.; Lopez-Gonzalez, M.V.; Dawid-Milner, M.S.
 CardioRVAR: A New R
 #>  Package and Shiny Application for the Evaluation of Closed-Loop Cardiovascular
 #>  Interactions.
 Biology 2023, 12, 1438. https://doi.org/10.3390/biology12111438
 #>